averinaleks/bot/README.md

 tries to register them more than once.
 They are warnings, not fatal errors, and can be safely ignored.
 Building the image with `Dockerfile.cpu` avoids them entirely.
+## Demo services

+The docker-compose configuration launches minimal placeholder services. `data_handler` exposes `/price/<symbol>` which always returns a fixed value (100 for `TEST`), and `model_builder` starts with no trained model.
+The bot will not open any real positions until these stubs are replaced with implementations that fetch live data and train a model.

 ## Docker Compose logs